heporap/wicker/README.en.md

 #### Recalling constructor

 You can call the constructor again to set the name for the first atgument only.
+The module will continue processing as an undefined if return false from the constructor.
+Please return false if you want to park the read of dependent modules.

 ```
 dab.exports("amd");